dfouhey/sdodemo/README.md

 specifically the ultraviolet ones: 94A, 131A, 171A, 193A, 211A, 304A, 335A,
 1600A, 1700A (where 1 A (angstrom) = 10nm).
 I dropped 4500A, since it's often
 missing.
 The data was originally 4096x4096 and is now 512x512.
-Here is what a typical point in time looks like:
+Here is what a typical point in time looks like (in wavelength order):

 ![aia](images/aia_tile.png)

 2. SDO/HMI (Helioseismic and Magnetic Imager): This observes the sun at high resolution and produces a vector field (Bx,By,Bz) of the magnetic field of the sun.
-Here is what a typical point in time looks like.
 This data is 512x512.
-Note the alignment between the strong field and the bright spots in AIA:
+Note the alignment between the strong field and the bright spots in AIA.
+Here is what a typical point in time looks like (in the order of bx/by/bz):
 ![hmi](images/hmi_tile.png)